NVComputing/nvcomputingsite/resources/acsl/recursion.md

 would completely break down if you tried to find `fibonacci(50)` because of how many recursive calls it would have to make.

 In general, in your actual coding, you should try to avoid recursion if you can.
-However, understanding recursion is still a fundamental part of a greater understanding of programming.
+However, understanding recursion is still a fundamental part of a greater understanding of programming - and there are a select few problems where recursion is the best (or even only) way to solve it.

 The technique mainly used to avoid recursion is the very poorly named (in my opinion) *dynamic programming*.
 This often involves
 "memoization", which is the act of saving the results of previous calls ("memo"-izing them, like writing a memo) so that you don't